Buffalo Wild Wings: History

 Disbrow died in October 2002, while Smith continued as company executive with Lowery as vice president of franchise construction.
 There were 211 locations in 27 states by the end of third quarter of 2003.

+On November 21, 2003, Buffalo Wild Wings began trading on NASDAQ with the ticker symbol BWLD.

 In 2010, the company announced an expansion into Canada.
 In 2015, Buffalo Wild Wings expanded in the United Arab Emirates when it opened a restaurant in Dubai.
+In March 2023, there were 12 Canadian locations, however by June, all Canadian locations closed down.

 In March 2013, the company took a minority stake in PizzaRev upscale pizza restaurant.
 In August 2014, BW3 had purchased a majority stake in Rusty Taco chain and changed its name to R Taco the next year.

 In November 2017, Roark Capital Group and The Wendy's Company, co-owners of Arby's Restaurant Group, announced its plan to purchase the chain for about $2.4 billion plus debt.
 This deal was completed on February 5, 2018 with Arby's Restaurant Group being renamed Inspire Brands and set up as the holding parent company to Arby's, Buffalo Wild Wings, and R Taco.
 Inspire Brands intends for each restaurant to keep their individual brands, name, logos, and operating autonomously.
 On September 5, 2018, Inspire Brands subsidiary R Taco announced it was changing its name back to Rusty Taco.
 In 2019, Buffalo Wild Wings announced a multiyear deal with MGM Resorts International and its sports betting venture Roar Digital.
 In 2020, Buffalo Wild Wings announced a national partnership the League of Legends Championship Series (LCS).
 During the 2022 NCAA Division I men's basketball tournament, Buffalo Wild Wings signed a sponsorship deal with Doug Edert, a breakout star of the Saint Peter's team that went on to become the first 15-seed ever to make a regional tournament final.

+In June 2023, Buffalo Wild Wings had exited the Canadian market after closing its 5 remaining locations in Ontario.
+As of July 20, 2025, Buffalo Wild Wings reported trailing twelve-month operating revenue of approximately US $1.035 billion, a 3.2 % decline from the prior year.
+The company’s net income for the first quarter of 2024 was around US $87 million, with earnings per share (EPS) of US $0.38.

 Concept

-The chain is best known for Buffalo-style chicken wings along with over a dozen sauces, as well as a complement of other items such as chicken tenders and legs.
-The chain's menu also features appetizers, burgers, tacos, salads, and desserts, along with beer, wine, and other beverages.
-They are known for their famous "Blazin Wing Challenge."
-They challenge customers to eat 12 of their hottest wings under six minutes.
-The winners receive a free T-shirt.
-The restaurants feature an open layout with a bar area and patio seating flanked by over 50 televisions and media screens.
-Starting in 2016, the new restaurants being built follow a new type of layout that gives the guests the feeling as if they were actually in a sports stadium.
-Server uniforms consisted of gray shorts and jerseys with the number 82, signifying the year that the chain was established in 1982.
-In December 2018, the brand unveiled a new restaurant design featuring a more prominent bar area, flexible seating areas, VIP spaces and large arena-like video screens with anti-glare technology.
-In 2019, a new uniform was introduced that only includes the company's logo.
+The chain is best known for Buffalo-style chicken wings along with a number of sauces, as well as other chicken products such as tenders and legs, and side dishes, appetizers, and desserts.
+Boneless chicken wings are often made from breast meat and prepared using various techniques.